PecoraroAmal/CleanTranscribe/README.md

-# Pulitore Testo
+# Text Cleaner
 https://pecoraroamal.github.io/CleanTranscribe/

-Una semplice interfaccia web per pulire testo da trascrizioni di video.
+A simple web interface for cleaning text from video transcripts.
-Rimuove i timestamp e unisce le righe in un testo continuo, pronto per essere mandato all'AI.
+Removes timestamps and merges lines into continuous text, ready to be sent to AI.

-## ✅ Funzionalità
+## ✅ Features

-- Rimuove i timestamp (es. `0:05`, `12:34`)
+- Removes timestamps (e.g. `0:05`, `12:34`)
-- Elimina gli a capo e unisce il testo
+- Deletes line breaks and merges text
-- Copia il testo pulito con un clic
+- Copies the cleaned text with one click
-- Interfaccia minimale in modalità scura
+- Minimal interface in dark mode
-- Footer con link alla repository
+- Footer with link to repository

-## 💻 Come usarlo
+## 💻 How to use it

-1. Incolla il testo nel box
+1. Paste the text into the box
-2. Clicca su **Pulisci**
+2. Click on **Clean**
-3. Dopo la pulizia, clicca sul pulsante **📋 Copia** per copiare
+3. After cleaning, click on the **📋 Copy** button to copy

-## 📦 File inclusi
+## 📦 Files included

-- `index.html`: struttura HTML
+- `index.html`: HTML structure
-- `style.css`: stile scuro minimale
+- `style.css`: minimal dark style
-- `script.js`: logica di pulizia e copia
+- `script.js`: cleaning and copying logic